mfkiwl/erlangnetwork-gnsslib-sdr/README.md

 License
 -------------------------------------------------------------------------------
-Private Uses are permitted but commercial uses shall be licensed.
-See LICENSE file.
+Private Uses are generally permitted but commercial uses SHALL be licensed.
+See LICENSE file or inquir for details.

 Generally speaking, a dual-license is applied here.
 Creative Common License is applied in the first priority.
 If a certain clause of the creative common license is inapplicable due to related law and regulations, the corresponding clause from GPL 3.0 license will be applied.